 If we could get along with everyone without ever losing peace, and patience, life would be great, but we all know that is not reality.
 You deal with situations that range from annoying to downright confrontational.
 Without dealing with each frustration, the next one is magnified until the smallest comment can set us off.

-Flourish in a World Full of People, launching in the spring of 2019, offers stories about getting along with others, from Marnie Spencelayh’s life as a teacher, principal, friend, mother and grandmother.
+Flourish in a World Full of People, published June 2019, offers stories about getting along with others, from Marnie Spencelayh’s life as a teacher, principal, friend, mother and grandmother.
 In this book, you will find tips, suggestions and activities to improve your life and relationships.
 Purchase your copy now!

 Flourish in a World Full of People can help you to deal with these unique and frustrating situations and give you steps to diffuse difficult interactions.